 The Dead Sea is the lowest point in the world, and driving down there can be uncomfortable due to the changing altitude.
 Thankfully there are breathtaking views to distract you from your popping ears which only lasts a few minutes.
-There are public buses that take you from Tel Aviv to the Dead Sea, but if you are prone to car-sickness, we recommend going in a private vehicle due to the winding roads leading you south.
-Unfortunately, there is no train that can take you to the Dead Sea, but there are many places to travel to via train if cars or buses aren't your thing.
+There are public buses that take you from Tel Aviv to the Dead Sea.
+If you are prone to car-sickness, we recommend hiring a private vehicle due to the winding roads leading you south.
+There is no train that can take you to the Dead Sea, but there are many places to travel to via train.
 Check out where to travel via train here.

-Day trips from Tel Aviv to the Dead Sea can be a full day excursion as it can take up to 2 hours to arrive there alone.
-The Dead Sea is significantly closer to Jerusalem so if you would like to combine the Dead Sea and Jerusalem in one day, we recommend traveling to Jerusalem after your day trip from Tel Aviv to the Dead Sea for an evening of exploration in Jerusalem.
+Day trips from Tel Aviv to the Dead Sea can be a full day excursion.
+It can take up to 2 hours of driving from Tel Aviv.
+The Dead Sea is significantly closer to Jerusalem.
+We recommend traveling to Jerusalem after your trip to the Dead Sea for an evening of in Jerusalem.

 Sunrise in Masada

-Located in the Judean Desert, Masada is a fortress that is situated on a rock plateau with endless views of the Dead Sea and Jordanian mountains.
-Masada is one of the most visited places in Israel, as it is known for its beauty and extensive history that the stone fortification holds.
-Exploring the old fortress of Masada is fascinating and you see how this city-like fortress functioned and was built prior to running water and electricity.
+Located in the Judean Desert, Masada is a fortress that is situated on a rock plateau.
+There are endless views of the Dead Sea and Jordanian mountains.
+Masada is one of the most visited places in Israel.
+It is known for its beauty and extensive history that the stone fortification holds.
+Explore how this city-like fortress functioned and was built prior to running water and electricity.

-Many visitors climb the steep hike up to the top of Masada before sunrise, but garnering accessibility to all, there is a cable car that will take visitors straight to the top in a scenic ride hanging over the path up to the top.
-Temperatures can be extreme once the sun is up, and therefore in the summer months, the path to hike up will be closed midday to prevent dehydration and heat stroke, and the only access up will be via cable car.
-You can purchase tickets for the cable car by the entrance, and can choose to either take the cable car both ways, or just up, so you can take the hike back down.
+Many visitors climb the steep hike up to the top of Masada before sunrise.
+But there is a cable car that will take visitors straight to the top in a scenic ride to the top.
+Temperatures can be extreme once the sun is up in the summer.
+Therefore, in the summer months, the path to hike up will be closed midday to prevent dehydration and heat stroke, and the only access up will be via cable car.
+You can purchase tickets for the cable car by the entrance, and can choose to either take the cable car both ways, or just one way.

 Since Masada is south, it will be warmer weather year round, and therefore bringing refillable bottles of water and sun-protection is an absolute must when visiting Masada.
 Because of the unbeatable views Masada has, we recommend on your day trip from Tel Aviv to the Dead Sea, to visit this historical landmark to catch the sunrise views that can’t be seen anywhere else.

-As well as the abundance of nearby hikes and attractions, Ein Gedi also has a number of cafes (mostly situated near the entrance) offering food and drinks as well as souvenirs shops selling local items such as hand-woven baskets or pottery.
+Ein Gedi also has a number of cafes offering food and drinks as well as souvenirs shops selling local handmade items.

 The Dead Sea is the lowest place on earth and the saltiest body of water on earth.
-The Dead Sea's salinity makes it a buoyant body of water, meaning that without any effort, you can float, which is both a fun and humorous situation to be in and watch your friends struggle to acclimate to this strange experience.
+The Dead Sea’s salinity makes it a buoyant body of water.
+This means, that without any effort, you can float, which is both a fun and humorous situation to be in and watch your friends struggle to acclimate to this strange experience.

-The Dead Sea experience needs preparation and adequate knowledge of its salty waters prior to immersion.
-Because of the high salt content, any open wounds that come into contact with the water will sting and burn, no matter how minor.
-Do not shave or wax prior to going to the Dead Sea to minimize any pain you may feel, as even an unknown papercut will make itself known the second it comes into contact with the water.
-Do not wear contact lenses, as the salt water can accidentally get into eyes which can be highly uncomfortable even without lenses, and contacts can restrict rinsing the salt water from your eyes.
-For open wounds that you would like to protect, a thin layer of Vaseline over the affected area prior to immersion will prevent the salt water from coming into contact and make the experience that much more enjoyable.
+Do not wear contact lenses, as the salt water can accidentally get into eyes which can be highly uncomfortable even without lenses.
+Contacts can restrict rinsing the salt water from your eyes.
+Protect open wounds by applying a thin layer of Vaseline over the affected area prior to immersion.
+This will prevent the salt water from coming into contact and make the experience that much more enjoyable.

-Dipping in the Dead Sea is not a recommended experience for children due to the high salt content and pain that might come along with it.
+Dipping in the Dead Sea is not an activity for children.
+Due to the high salt content of the water and pain that might come along with it on sensitive skin.
 Check out children friendly excursions in Israel here.
 Additionally, the experience has been known to be slightly more uncomfortable for women.
-The majority of the time, the Dead Sea experience will not be uncomfortable at all, especially if you have no open cuts, or rashes, and if you do, there is no better way to heal then by going for a dip!
-So it's a win win either way.
+The majority of the time, the Dead Sea experience will not be uncomfortable at all.
+But if you have open cuts or rashes, then going for a dip is the way to heal them!
+So it’s a win win either way.

-The initial burn your wounds might feel when dipping, will cease after a few minutes and will overall be a highly pleasant experience.
-The moisturization properties of the water will make your skin feel brand new, and it is definitely something to do in your trip to Israel.
-Don’t forget to bring water, a camera and adequate sun protection on your day trip from Tel Aviv to the Dead Sea!
+The initial burn your wounds might feel when dipping, will cease after a few minutes.
+It will overall be a highly pleasant experience.
+The moisturization properties of the water will make your skin feel brand new.
+Don’t forget to bring water and sun protection on your day trip from Tel Aviv to the Dead Sea!